vkalchenko/vkalchenko.github.io/index.md

 ### Experience

+##### Apr 2021 - Now — Senior Magento 2 Developer at Websolutions NYC
+I am responsible for a high-level e-commerce support, covering all technical aspects such as
+* security audit
+* Magento hosting setup
+* Magento version upgrade
+* delivering new features (from requirements gathering and documentation to a fully working solution)

 ##### Sep 2013 - Mar 2021 — Magento 2 Developer at Gorilla Group
 For the 7 years in Gorilla Group I passed the way from a regular developer to Lead Engineer.